MicrosoftDocs/Devices-docs/surface-hub/provisioning-packages-for-surface-hub.md

 ## Overview

-1. Begin by installing [Windows Configuration Designer] from the Microsoft Store (https://www.microsoft.com/store/apps/9nblggh4tx22) on a separate PC running Windows 10.
+1. On a separate PC running Windows 10, install [Windows Configuration Designer] from the Microsoft Store (https://www.microsoft.com/store/apps/9nblggh4tx22) .
 1. Select [**Provision Surface Hub devices**](#use-surface-hub-provisioning-wizard) to configure common settings using a wizard.
 Or select [Advanced provisioning](#use-advanced-provisioning) to view and configure all possible settings.
 1. Create the provisioning package and save it to a USB drive.
-1. Deploy the package to your Surface Hub during the OOBE first-run setup, or through the Settings app.
+1. Deploy the package to your Surface Hub during first-run setup, or through the Settings app.
 To learn more, see [Create a provisioning package for Windows 10](/windows/configuration/provisioning-packages/provisioning-create-package).

 ## Use Surface Hub provisioning wizard